2019 Little League World Series qualification: Canada

 The tournament took place in Ancaster, Ontario from August 1–10.
 The top four teams will advance to the semifinals.

 Caribbean

-The tournament took place in Willemstad, Curacao from July 13–20.
+The tournament took place in Willemstad, Curaçao from July 13–20.
 The top two teams from each pool advance to the semifinals.

 Europe and Africa

 The Europe-Africa qualifier tournament took place from July 12–16.
 The format of the qualifier tournament is a round robin with an elimination round where the two semifinal winners advanced to the double-elimination regional tournament from July 19–26.
 Both tournaments took place in Kutno, Poland.